Ready to try something different?

 What is the most important information I should know about SILIQ?

-Suicidal thoughts or behavior:
+Suicidal thoughts and behavior:

 Some patients taking SILIQ have had suicidal thoughts or ended their own lives.
 This risk is higher if you have a history of suicidal thoughts or depression.
 It is not known if SILIQ causes these thoughts or actions.
 Get medical help right away if you or a family member notices that you have any of the following symptoms: